Strata Smart Series: Using Paint Inspection Services

 - Manage Communication – Inspectors also provide council with regular written updates on the progress of the job.
 This helps manage timelines, provides progress updates and record work performed.
 These reports can be valuable tools for future councils and when it is time to update depreciation reports.

 Using an inspector for your next paint project will generally cost 5% of the value of the project.
-For many stratas, the cost for inspection can be mitigated by a longer lifespan of the paint job and fewer maintenance issues.
+For many strata corps, the cost for inspection can be mitigated by a longer lifespan of the paint job and fewer maintenance issues.
 It also protects council with regards to safety issues and ensures owners they got a job well done and to the standards they expected.